 How Businesses Claim Charitable Deductions

 The owner of a sole proprietorship, for example, files business taxes as part of the owner's personal tax return.
-The deduction must be made through the personal part of the return, not the business's Schedule C.
+The deduction must be made through the personal part of the return on Schedule A, not the business's Schedule C.